Liberal, moderate divide on display in Democratic debate

 Sanders insisted that Biden bears responsibility for millions of Americans going bankrupt under the “Obamacare” health care system.
 Castro raised questions about the Obama-Biden record on immigration, particularly the number of deportations that took place.

-Castro, a 44-year-old Texan, appeared to touch on concerns about Biden’s age when he accused the former vice president of forgetting a detail about his own health care plan.
+Castro, a 44-year-old Texan, appeared to touch on concerns about Biden’s age when he accused him of forgetting a detail about his own health care plan.
 At 76, Biden would be the oldest president ever elected to a first term.

 “Are you forgetting what you said two minutes ago?” an incredulous Castro asked, challenging Biden on health care.
 “I can’t believe that you said two minutes ago that you have to buy in and now you’re forgetting that.”